"Has America Lost Its Leading Edge?"

 - Chairman and Editor-in-Chief, Forbes Media

-Forbes writes editorials for each issue of Forbes under the heading of "Fact and Comment."
-A widely respected economic prognosticator, he is the only writer to have won the highly prestigious Crystal Owl Award four times.
+His "Fact and Comment" editorial appears in each issue of Forbes, and he is the only writer to have won the highly prestigious Crystal Owl Award four times.
 The prize was formerly given by U.S. Steel Corporation to the financial journalist whose economic forecasts for the coming year proved most accurate.

-In 1985, President Reagan named Forbes chairman of the bipartisan Board for International Broadcasting (BIB).
-In this position, he oversaw the operations of Radio Free Europe and Radio Liberty.
-He was reappointed to his post by President George H. W. Bush and served until 1993.
+In 1985, President Reagan named Forbes chairman of the bipartisan Board for International Broadcasting.
+In this position he oversaw the operations of Radio Free Europe and Radio Liberty, which were praised by Poland's Lech Walesa as being critical to the struggle against communism.

-Presently, he serves on the boards of The Ronald Reagan Presidential Foundation, the Heritage Foundation and The Foundation for the Defense of Democracies.
-He is on the Board of Overseers of the Memorial Sloan-Kettering Cancer Center and on the Board of Visitors for the School of Public Policy of Pepperdine University.
+Forbes serves on the boards of The Ronald Reagan Presidential Foundation, the Heritage Foundation and The Foundation for the Defense of Democracies.

 - Prime Minister of Canada (1984-1993)

-He has been awarded Canada's highest honor, Companion of the Order of Canada, and has also been made a Grand Officer of the Ordre national du Québec.
+He has been awarded Canada's highest honor, Companion of the Order of Canada, and has received honorary degrees and awards from universities and governments at home and abroad.

 - Chief Counsel, American Center for Law and Justice and European Centre for Law and Justice